 Teachers will model the required skills needed to help the pupils achieve their designed product.
 This can be broken down into steps and stages, depending on the age of pupils.
 Pupils will build upon skills each year in line with vertical progression e.g. in food technology and textiles.
-For example, in EYFS pupils will chop food with using a blender.
-By Year 2, pupils will be able to chop using a knife.
+For example, in EYFS pupils will chop food with support.
+By Year 2, pupils will be able to chop, peel, grate and season foods.